WH-XIAN/Federated-Handwriting-OCR/README.md

 # Federated-Handwriting-OCR
-This repository provides the code to implement handwriting OCR by federated learning
+This repository provides the code to implement handwriting OCR by federated learning.

 ## Running Environment
 ```